Tahiromat/Thesis/README.md

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #
-******  The things should be organized before setup  ****** -Create one file to run all files one by one by must line need to be.
+******  The things should be organized before setup  ****** -Create one file to run all files.
 Mean before page loaded to website all the data need to be updated with the new data come from web scraping file.